Do you ever feel doomed to being just like your parents, even though you’re trying hard to do better?

 What is Positive Parenting?

-Positive parenting is responding to our kid’s needs and emotions with sensitivity, keeping in mind where they are developmentally.
-Positive parenting helps you . . .
+To me, positive parenting is a way of responding to our kid’s needs and emotions with sensitivity, keeping in mind where they are developmentally.
+Positive parenting helps us. . .

 - ask “What does my kid need?” and “How can I help?” rather than “How can I get her to do what she’s told?”